 When iOS is the best choice

-Generally at the starting gate, it makes more sense to choose iOS.
+Generally, at the starting gate, it makes more sense to choose iOS.
 It remains significantly easier to write quality iOS apps than Android apps.
 Statistics show that iOS users spend 26 more minutes on their devices when compared to Android users as well as consume more data and spend more on mobile commerce

 When Android is the best choice

 If your target audience is Android, then launching on that platform is the obvious choice.
 This translates to an audience more concentrated in developing nations or certain segments of urban areas.
-80% of global market share is quite appealing if you’re trying to be heard across borders.
+80% of the global market share is quite appealing if you’re trying to be heard across borders.

 When both platforms is the way to go

-If you want to charge into the market at full force, both platforms is the way to go.
+If you want to charge into the market at full force, both platforms are the way to go.
 You’re going in guns blazing, confident in your app’s success.
 Well-established companies are generally the ones that will take this leap.
 They have the capital to dish out more freely so it would make sense and in turn, be beneficial.
 It’s also possible that an app will cause commotion on one platform but fail to get noticed on the other.
 So if you can scrape up the capital, go for it.
 Wider availability in the market increases your chances of success.
 The more individuals that have access to the app, the more downloads it will get.

-During the first stages of any app, focus should be concentrated on determining what is working and what is not.
+During the first stages of any app, the focus should be concentrated on determining what is working and what is not.

-If you don’t have resources to launch on both platforms off the bat, don’t worry.
+If you don’t have the resources to launch on both platforms off the bat, don’t worry.
 Instagram was initially launched on iOS in 2010 and did not launch on Android phones till 2012.
 The Android version was launched just a week before the company was acquired by Facebook for $1billion.
-Focusing on one platform and analyzing the results from there is no anomaly, in fact it happens quite often.
+Focusing on one platform and analyzing the results from there is no anomaly, in fact, it happens quite often.

 But if the time and resources are present, go for it.
 Tackling both platforms will prove beneficial in practically all app categories.
 An app may also sprout success where you least expect it.
 An app is your brainchild, why provide it with anything but the most opportunity?
-The more time and resources you can afford to spend, the higher the apps chance of success will be.
+The more time and resources you can afford to spend, the higher the app’s chance of success will be.